 Fungal infection can cause red blisters on the skin that affects a particular part of the body and can spread rapidly.
 Anti-fungal and anti-biotic can help relieve the infection, but sometimes it takes a long time to cure.

 Though chickenpox occurs mostly in children, it can attack anyone.
-You may notice small red spots with itchiness that can irritate you, and you may also feel fever and fatigue.
+You may notice small itchy spots on body that can irritate you, and you may also feel fever and fatigue.

 Proper rest and medication will help.